drashland/rhum/README.md

 ### `Rhum.stub`

 Allows stubbing of data members.
 You can also track how many times a stubbed member is called.

+We know this may be different than what you are used to, but in Rhum, a stub:

+    * Provides canned answers to calls made during tests
+    * Helps verify state
+    * Does not respond to calls outside the scope of the test

 ```typescript
 class Server {